 - 1.1 Wokingham Borough Council's environment is complex and dynamic.
-The Council provides services directly, through partnership working and via contractors to approximately 150,000 residents of the Borough.
-The Council's gross annual budget is in excess of £280 million.
+The Council provides services directly, through partnership working and via contractors to approximately 168174,000 residents of the Borough.
+The Council's gross annual budget is in excess of £300 million.
 Risks (threats and opportunities) are inherent in all services and activities provided. - 1.2 The importance of this Policy to the Council will increase given that the Council is becoming less risk adverse (i.e. accepting greater levels of risk) through its ambitious aspirations for the Borough, service delivery models (companies, trusts and partners), and greater use of technology.
-Managers will be less controlled through rules based management but empowered to take risks and opportunities as they arise. - 1.3 The Council and its partners are working together to deliver the Council's Corporate Plan and long term Vision for the borough: "A great place to live, an even better place to do business".
-The Council has identified priorities and underlying principles to enable it to deliver on its Vision for the borough. - 1.4 This Enterprise Risk Management Policy (ERM) commits the Council to an effective Risk Management Guidance in which it will adopt best practices in the identification, evaluation and control of risks in order to: - strengthen the ability of the Council in achieving its vision, priorities, underlying principles and objectives and to enhance the value of the services it provides; - adopt best practices in decision making through identification, evaluation and mitigation of risk; - integrate and embed proactive risk management into the culture of the Council; - heighten the understanding of all the positive risks (opportunities) as well as negative risks (threats) that the Council faces; - manage risks cost-effectively and to an acceptable level; - reduce the risk of injury and damage; - help secure value for money; - help enable the Council to be less risk adverse; - enhance partnership and project working; and - raise awareness of the need for risk management. - 1.5 This policy will allow management to make better informed decisions and become less risk adverse through a focus on risk and return which in turn will enhance the value of money provided to our taxpayers (domestic and non-domestic).
+Managers will be less controlled through rules based management but empowered to take risks and opportunities as they arise. - 1.3 The Council and its partners collaborated to produce the Council's Corporate Delivery Plan and long term (2020-2024 Community Vision for the borough: "A great place to live, learn, work and grow and an even better place to do business".
+The Council has identified six key priorities to enable it to deliver on its Community Vision for the borough. - 1.4 This Enterprise Risk Management Policy (ERM) commits the Council to an effective Risk Management Guidance in which it will adopt best practices in the identification, evaluation and control of risks in order to: - strengthen the ability of the Council in achieving the Community vision, priorities, -and corporate delivery objectives and to enhance the value of the services it provides; - adopt best practices in decision making through identification, evaluation and mitigation of risk; - integrate and embed proactive risk management into the culture of the Council; - heighten the understanding of all the positive risks (opportunities) as well as negative risks (threats) that the Council faces; - manage risks cost-effectively and to an acceptable level; - reduce the risk of injury and damage; - help secure value for money; - help enable the Council to be less risk adverse; - enhance partnership and project working; and - raise awareness of the need for risk management. - 1.5 This policy will allow management to make better informed decisions and become less risk adverse through a focus on risk and return which in turn will enhance the value of money provided to our taxpayers (domestic and non-domestic).
+This policy has a key role in supporting the Council's Commercialisation Strategy.
 This policy will be implemented through the development and application of an ERM Guidance.
-The ERM Guidance shall be approved by Corporate Leadership Board and the Audit Committee and Executive on behalf of the Council.
+The ERM Guidance shall be approved by Corporate Leadership Team Board and the Audit Committee and Executive on behalf of the Council.